Will Lawton: Music career

 Lawton met Argentinian guitarist Ludwig Mack in October 2020 through Instagram.
 Mack had travelled to the UK to meet British musicians but arrived just hours before the first national lockdown.
 Stranded in a cottage in Hullavington, Wiltshire, the duo realised they lived only a few miles away from each other and began collaborating before recording and releasing a four track EP called ‘Heroes’, recorded and produced by Lucas Drinkwater at Polyphonic Recording in Stroud.

+In 2022, Will Lawton and the Alchemists recorded an EP titled ‘Alchemy’ at Play Pen Studios in Bristol, produced by Patrick Phillips.
+The band toured this EP around South West England in February and March of 2023 ahead of the release on 17th March 2023.
+The video from the lead single ‘Black Bricks’ was premiered on God Is In The TV.

+Reviewing Alchemy, The Big Takeover wrote that Will Lawton and the Alchemists are “an eclectic band that draws on all genres, from the grace of the classical world to the mathematics of jazz, from the drifts of folk to the ornateness and complex structures of the progressive world, Will’s piano leads his musical gang through some gorgeous and glorious sonic pastures”.

-Lawton has had radio play on BBC Wiltshire, BBC Bristol, BBC Somerset, BBC Airwaves Festival, BBC Introducing and Scala Radio.
+Lawton has had radio play on BBC Wiltshire, BBC Bristol, BBC Somerset, BBC Airwaves Festival, BBC Introducing, BBC Radio Gloucestershire and Scala Radio.
 His live performance has been described by Slap Magazine as “melodic and inventive…..a truly breath-taking performance” and the music with his band has been described as “gloriously unique and brilliantly exploratory” by Greenman publications and “refreshing, fascinating and exciting” by Ocelot magazine.